Did you know that every year, 31 million Americans pull up their roots and relocate? That's 9.8 percent of Americans on the move each year.

 As you can see, there's a lot you can learn about relocating from the moving statistics above.
 That said, use these moving industry statistics to learn from the mistakes of others.
 For example, no matter how much money you might save in a DIY move, it's not worth the stress and worry.

 So, don't hesitate when it comes to finding professional movers to work with.
 Also, consider engaging the services of a self-storage company to streamline your timeframe.
 Last but not least, find an experienced, reliable car moving company.
+And use our moving cost estimator to determine the cost of moving your household items.

 That way, you don't have to sweat the "big stuff," like stress-inducing DIY moves and unnecessary road trips.
 Are you ready to find out just how affordable hiring a car moving company can be?
 If so, check out our no-obligation, complimentary cost calculator to get an estimate for your upcoming relocation.